andreasVHoly/adv_unity_prac/README.txt

 	background sound of wind
 	water sound when going closer to the waterfall gunshot sound when shooting
-Raycasting for collision detection when firing the gun
+	Explosion sound when an object is destroyed, need to be close enough to hear it Raycasting for collision detection when firing the gun